 - Map Your Buyer’s Journey

-The first thing you need to do is analyse the steps that your target audience needs to take from stage 1 of the funnel to the final stage.
+The first thing you need to do is analyze the steps that your target audience needs to take from stage 1 of the funnel to the final stage.
 Take some time to understand your audience’s questions, the options that they might consider, what they would prefer to buy, and the CTAs that would likely compel them to contact you.

 - Conduct a Thorough Market Research

 A proven strategy to develop exciting content ideas that align with what your audience wants is to ask them directly.
 You can try conducting a market research survey to understand what your customers are looking for.
 This feedback will help you formulate your website content strategy.
-You can use Google forms to create a survey and send your target audience.
+You can use Google Forms to create a survey and send your target audience.

-It’s essential for you to publish contents on your website that perfectly aligns with the buyer’s journey of your target customers and doesn’t have gaps for your potential customers to fall through.
+It’s essential for you to publish content on your website that perfectly aligns with the buyer’s journey of your target customers and doesn’t have gaps for your potential customers to fall through.
 Crawl your website and determine how they are aligning with each stage.
 Then, you can determine whether there are any content opportunities that can help bridge the gap between one stage and another.

 - Analyse Your Competition’s Content

-Ultimately, try to understand where you might have cracks so that you can create more exciting contents than what your customers have already written.
+Ultimately, try to understand where you might have cracks so that you can create more exciting content than what your customers have already written.
 You can use SEO tools like SEMrush and Ahrefs to see what keywords your competitors are ranking for and how you can align these with the existing new content ideas.

 A content gap analysis primarily involves carrying out a detailed analysis of what you have and then formulating a content strategy that meets users’ multiple touchpoints.
 This way, you will have all the content you need to convert even a cold lead into a paying customer.

 So, that’s how you can conduct a content gap analysis for SEO.
-Please share your thoughts on it and let us know if you think we have missed out discussing any.
+Please share your thoughts on it and let us know if you think we have missed out on discussing any.
 Till then, best of luck with your content strategy!